Scholastic standards are mandated by the faculty through the Faculty Council Committee on Scholastic Standards.

 - Write a statement of motivation on why you would like to return to CSU and why you think you are now ready to succeed.
 Analyze your past behavior and provide evidence of change and success since you left CSU.

 - In your statement, include an action plan for academic success that you have researched and considered carefully.
 Describe specifically how you will utilize campus advising and resources.
-Review the CASA website for suggested resources.
+Review the Collaborative for Student Achievement website for suggested resources.

 - Submit all information to the Office of Admissions.